eyubSalihOzdemir/swiftui_learning_projects/README.md

 ## Project 15 - Accessibility

 I learned some ways on how to make our apps more accessible so that everyone can use it fully regardless of their individual needs.
 I wasn't able to build a standalone project for this since iPhone simulators does not support accessibility and I do not have a physical Apple device.

+## Practice 5 - RememberPhotos

+This is relativly a more simple app compared to the recent projects.
+But making everything from scratch by myself and combining skills learned on the topics of **MVVM, CoreData, FileManager, PHPickerViewController** made this one a fairly intense project for me.
+It imports a picture from the library, asks to user to give a name and then saves it to CoreData.
+The image is saved to documents with the created id, and the id itself is then saved to CoreData.